Estimated reading time: 8 minutes

-Look at the executive boards or board of directors of most companies that you know.
+Look at the executive boards or boards of directors of most companies you know.

 What do you see?

 - Team of one mind

 Let’s be honest.
 Wouldn’t it be a dream to have all your friends on a board with you, who think like you, like what you like?
 It would be a blast!

 Let’s get back to the essentials of a company’s decision-making.